dimfeld/website/posts/svelte_dynamic_css.md

 Sometimes CSS variables need to be globally scoped.
 The easiest solution is to have a top-level `div` in your application that contains all the CSS variables, and use the techniques above to set the variables on that `div`.

-If for some reason this is not possible, you can set your variables directly on the `<body>` element with syntax like this: `$: document.body.style.cssText = styles`.
+If for some reason this is not possible, you can set your variables directly on the `<html>` element with syntax like this: `$: document.documentElement.style.cssText = styles`.

+> The original example used the `<body>` element.
+Thanks to [Kevv](https://twitter.com/vmkevv) on Twitter for asking about this since it works with the `:root` selector as well.

 When you have multiple places that need to write CSS variables in this way, they should be written using a global manager instead so that all the variable settings will be combined properly.

 <div data-component="Repl" data-prop-id="25f0c3653b89434888292a1f92717e2a" data-prop-expanded-width="false">

 A simple manager like this can combine style settings from multiple sources.
-Here's a full example: [Svelte REPL Body Styles](https://svelte.dev/repl/25f0c3653b89434888292a1f92717e2a?version=3.23.2).
+Here's a full example: [Svelte REPL Document Styles](https://svelte.dev/repl/25f0c3653b89434888292a1f92717e2a?version=3.23.2).

 ```js
 const cssVars = new Map();